kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 - Support meshes interoperating with each other.
 It's possible that this GEP will lay a lot of groundwork in that direction, but it is not a goal.

+- Support multiple meshes running in the same cluster.
+This GEP assumes a single mesh per cluster.

 - Support non-mTLS meshes in Gateway API 1.4.
 We'll make every effort not to rule out non-mTLS meshes, but since starting with the mTLS meshes should tackle a large chunk of the industry with a single solution, that will be